EternalYoshi/ThreeWorkTool/README.md

 - To get this to work I had to redefine the .m3a format.
 Any .m3a files made from other methods will NOT be compatible with this program.
 - While you can't make new entries in an LMT(yet), you can replace a blank entry in the LMT file just like you would with a populated entry.
 - Replacing/injecting m3a entries means the respective LMT file is going to be rebuilt so replacing will take an extra second or two.

+- Remember that you can export textures as .DDS files.
+You can select the extension between .tex(which is by default), .dds, and .png via the Export option's Dialog.